-Our building has grown and changed, our faith community has become more diverse, and our name has changed to Talbot Street Church, and yet we remain committed to downtown London.
+Our building has grown and changed, our faith community has become more diverse, and our name has changed to Talbot Street Church, and yet we remain committed to serving in downtown London.

 This is a place where we see great need and great hope.